variantstudios/beeglesaircraft.com/_custom_pages/testimonials.md

   - testimonial_title: Craig Ehman
     testimonial_subtitle: Cessna 180K C-GVER Dec 2018
     testimonial_body_text: "Their knowledge, workmanship, attention to detail, and quality control are exceptional and second to none!
 Extremely high standards combined with decades of collective knowledge ensure that they do it right every time.
 This has made it a very pleasant and enjoyable experience for me over the multiple times that they have worked on my airplane.\_\n\nTheir customer service is over the top!"
-  - testimonial_title: Jason Good
-    testimonial_subtitle: Cessna T310R  N4937J  Nov 2018
-    testimonial_body_text: >-
-      We worked with this shop (Scott) when our C310 received hail damage.
-They are absolutely #1 in customer service.
-They truly care about each and every one of their customers, new or old.
-They are also very accommodating to any needs you may have.
-Highly recommend.
   - testimonial_title: Steve Taylor
     testimonial_subtitle: Piper PA 46-500TP N623D  June 2018
     testimonial_body_text: >-